table of contents

 How can you find a sperm bank that’s right for you?

-The first step is researching cryobanks, which are clinics where donated human tissues are stored.
-Because of the wonders of technology, you can search banks across the country without going anywhere.
+The first step is researching cryobanks, which are clinics where donated human tissues are stored via cryopreservation (freezing).
 Here are a few things to keep in mind when weighing your options: